civicrm/civicrm-user-guide/docs/the-civicrm-community/asking-for-help-in-chat.md

 # Asking for help in chat.civicrm.org

-You might have been linked here because you've asked a question on CiviCRM chat and unfortunately you haven't provided enough information for an answer to be provided.
+You might have been linked here because you've asked a question on CiviCRM chat.

-**Please don't be discouraged - we're very willing to help you resolve your issue but we require more detail to do this, keep reading for examples of how to ask questions which we can answer.**

 ## Detail
 * Detailed questions are easier to answer than vague ones.
 People are more likely to reply if your question has enough information for them to know the answer.
 For example: "I can't install CiviCRM" is not a descriptive question; "When I try to install CiviCRM, I see _error XYZ_ on screen" is descriptive enough to be answered.
 Give details!
 Lots of details.